-Your Vice Is a Locked Room and Only I Have the Key (Italian: Il tuo vizio è una stanza chiusa e solo io ne ho la chiave) is a 1972 Italian giallo thriller film directed by Sergio Martino (Torso) from a screenplay by Ernesto Gastaldi.
+Your Vice Is a Locked Room and Only I Have the Key is a 1972 Italian Giallo thriller feature film directed by Sergio Martino (Torso) from a screenplay written by Ernesto Gastaldi.
 The plot uses many elements from Edgar Allan Poe‘s short story The Black Cat and acknowledges this influence in the opening credits.

-It was also released as Gently Before She Dies and, in the UK by sexploitation specialists Border Films, rather misleadingly, as Excite Me (censored by the BBFC even for an ‘X’ certificate, of course).
+The original Italian title is Il tuo vizio è una stanza chiusa e solo io ne ho la chiave and it was also released as Gently Before She Dies.
+In the UK ‘dirty mac brigade’ specialists Border Films misleadingly retitled the film as Excite Me (censored by the BBFC even for an ‘X’ certificate, of course).

 Your Vice Is a Locked Room and Only I Have the Key was Martino’s fourth giallo film.
 The title is a reference to his first one, Lo strano vizio della Signora Wardh (The Strange Vice of Mrs. Wardh, 1971), in which the killer leaves the phrase as a note to his victim (also Edwige Fenech).

 On 12 October 2015, Arrow Video released Edgar Allan Poe’s The Black Cat: Two Adaptations by Sergio Martino and Lucio Fulci on Blu-ray in the UK.
 Limited Edition Contents: